7bridges-eu/corallo/README.md

 nil
 ```

-And this is the image for the graph `g`:
+And this is the resulting image for the graph `g`:

 <p align="center">
     <img src="https://github.com/7bridges-eu/corallo/blob/master/graph.png"/>